Lion Feuchtwanger: Stalinism

 From November 1936 to February 1937 he travelled to the Soviet Union.
 In his book, Moskau 1937, he praised life under Joseph Stalin.
-Feuchtwanger also defended the Great Purge and the show trials which were then taking place against both real and imagined 'Trotskyites' and 'enemies of the people'.
+Feuchtwanger also defended the Great Purge and the show trials which were then taking place against both real and imagined Trotskyites and "enemies of the people".
 Feuchtwanger's praise of Stalin triggered outrage from Arnold Zweig and Franz Werfel.
 The book has been criticized by Trotskyists as a work of naive apologism.
 Feuchtwanger's friendly attitude toward Stalin later delayed his naturalization in the United States.

 Postwar

-During the McCarthy era, he became the target of suspicion as a pro-Soviet intellectual.
-In 1947 he wrote a play about the Salem Witch Trials, Wahn oder der Teufel in Boston (Delusion, or The Devil in Boston), thus anticipating the theme of The Crucible by Arthur Miller; Wahn premiered in Germany in 1949.
+During the McCarthy era, Feuchtwanger became the target of suspicion as a pro-Soviet intellectual.
+In 1947 he wrote a play about the Salem Witch Trials, Wahn oder der Teufel in Boston (Delusion, or The Devil in Boston), thus anticipating the theme of The Crucible (1953) by Arthur Miller; Wahn premiered in Germany in 1949.
 It was translated by June Barrows Mussey and performed in Los Angeles in 1953 under the title "The Devil in Boston."
 In New York a Yiddish translation was shown.
-At the end of life, he dealt with Jewish themes again (The Jewess of Toledo) and advocated for the State of Israel as a Jewish refuge.
+At the end of life, Feuchtwanger dealt with Jewish themes again (The Jewess of Toledo) and advocated for the State of Israel as a Jewish refuge.

 In 1953, Feuchtwanger won the National Prize of East Germany first Class for art and literature.